This post contains affiliate links. As an amazon associate, I earn affiliate commission, from qualifying purchases.

 - It is easy to handle because it has an oil steel feature

 - It might take too long to bend, and thus takes a lot of time

-The 80CRV2 is the custom-made best steel for knife makers, made in the USA that is easy to heat.
-The 80CRV2 steel is the perfect steel for all beginner knife makers because it is easy to heat, and making it the easiest steel to use compared to the 1095 steel.
+The 80CRV2 is the custom-made best steel for knife making, made in the USA that is easy to heat.
+The 80CRV2 steel is the perfect steel for all beginner knife makers because it is easy to heat, making it the easiest steel to use compared to the 1095 steel.
 It has an 80% carbon content, making it very hard steel with a wear resistance feature.

 The steel can be used to make knives mostly, that will not be too thin, examples which are swords, chopping knives, and daggers.
-Be sure to get a 100% guarantee user-friendly experience with this steel.
+Be sure to get a 100% guaranteed user-friendly experience with this steel.

 - 80CRV2 Steel

 - 12.1 x 1.7 x 0.15 inches’ length